 Can I bring my dog to Eurocamp18?

 Well behaved dogs can be brought to Eurocamp18, but must be kept on a lead on the main camp site.
-We hope to be able to provide a separate dog exercise area, where they will be able to run freely.
+We will provide a separate dog exercise area, where they will be able to run freely.

 All dog mess must be bagged and cleared up immediately and disposed of safely.
 More information will be provided to dog owners when they register.